unixunion/solace-provision/README.md

 This tool is subject to [SEMPv2 limitations](https://docs.solace.com/SEMP/SEMP-API-Versions.htm#SEMPv2).

-## Requirements
+## Requirements and Assumptions

-Solace PubSub 9.X or SolOS-TR Appliance 8.x with <b>TLS</b> enabled for the SEMP service.
-Without SEMP, some configurations will throw a exception due to plain-text transmission of "sensitive" information.
+* A Recent version of Solace PubSub 9.x+ or HW Appliance 8.x+.
+* TLS enabled SEMP service *(otherwise secrets cannot be provisioned)*
+* TLS CA certificate in the default OS certificate chains and trusted.
+* Config-sync enabled for primary and backup routers.

 ## Compiling Requirements

-rust or docker
+rust *or* docker

 # Usage

-solace-provision takes in YAML files, and some command line args in order to provision Solace managed objects. see `solace-provision --help` for details on each <i>subcommand</i>.
+solace-provision reads YAML files, and args in order to provision Solace managed objects. see `solace-provision --help` for details on each <i>subcommand</i>.

 Example:

     solace-provision --config config.yaml vpn --message-vpn myvpn --file vpnspec.yaml --shutdown --update --no-shutdown

-## Configuring and Spec files
+## Configuration and Spec files

 ### Configuring API Client

+solace-provision requires a config to provide the Solace hostname, port and credentials.

 Example Config:
 ```yaml